Topological holography, quantum criticality, and boundary states: Topological holography and the sandwich construction

 \subsection{Boundary states and partition functions}

-To be more concrete, consider the Euclidean \spd{2} theory on an open 3D manifold $M\times I$, where $I=[0,1]$ is a 1D interval, and $M$ is a closed surface.
+To be more concrete, consider a topological order $\mathcal{T}$ described by a Euclidean \spd{2} topological field theory on an open 3D manifold $M\times I$, where $I=[0,1]$ is a 1D interval, and $M$ is a closed surface.
+We assume $\mathcal{T}$ supports gapped (topological) boundary conditions.
 We take $M\times\{0\}$ as the left boundary, and $M\times\{1\}$ as the right boundary.
 The partition function on this \spd{2} manifold can be viewed as the inner product of two states:

 where $\ket{\mathcal{A}}$ is the left (topological) boundary state, and $\ket{\Psi}$ is the right boundary state.
 When the surface $M$ is not a sphere (i.e. nonzero genus), the Hilbert space of the bulk topological theory on $M$ has dimension greater than 1, and we choose a (orthonormal) basis for the Hilbert space labeled as $\ket{\alpha}$.
-There is a canonical choice for the basis states $\ket{\alpha}$.
+There is a canonical choice for the basis states $\ket{\alpha}$ for any manifold $M$\cite{Xueda2019}.
 When $M$ is a torus, the label $\alpha$ corresponds to an anyon type in the bulk, and the state $\ket{\alpha}$ can be obtained as the basis of the Hilbert space on the solid torus $D^2\times S^1$, where $D^2$ is a disk, with an insertion of anyon $\alpha$ wrapping around $S^1$.

 The right boundary state $\ket{\Psi}$, which may or may not be topological, can always be expanded in the anyon basis $\ket{\alpha}$:

 When $M$ is a torus $T^{2}$, the coefficient $Z_{\alpha}$ in this expansion is equal to the partition function defined on the solid torus $D^{2} \times S^{1}$ with $\Psi$ boundary condition and an insertion of anyon $\alpha$ around $S^{1}$.